Chapter 1 : skin

 “Don’t you ever say that again, you little shit,” I whisper in her ear, my words leeching into her brain like poison.
 She shakes her head feebly and I let her drop like a stone to the floor, satisfied.

-A teacher wings their way through the throng of bodies, and I melt into the crowd.
+A teacher wings their way through the throng of bodies, and I melt into the crowd, as transient as a ghost.

 There is a new History of Magic teacher.